signum-network/CIPs/SIP/sip-46.md

 created: 2022-11-17
 ---
 ## Abstract
-This SIP will allo solo miner to define a different account to sign the blocks with it passphrase.
+This SIP will allow solo miner to define a different account to sign the blocks with it passphrase.

 # Motivation
 Signum offers a simple setup to start solo mining.
 Currently, only a full node and the miner software are needed.
 BTDEX also offers a solution for starting solo mining.